Venango County Court Records

 Certified copy of birth, death, or delayed birth record$10.00

-Probate docket information is available through the UJS Portal, though remote access to probate and fiduciary case records is limited under the statewide public access policy to docket-level information only (party names, city/state/ZIP, counsel, case type, docket entries, and court orders).
-Full case files must be reviewed in person at the courthouse.
-Electronic filing of real estate documents related to estates is processed through CSC eRecording Solutions (phone: (866) 652-0111).
+Probate docket information is available through the UJS Portal, though remote access to probate and fiduciary case records is limited under the statewide public access policy to docket-level information only—party names, city/state/ZIP, counsel, case type, docket entries, and court orders.
+If you need to review full case files, you'll need to do so in person at the courthouse.
+Electronic filing of real estate documents related to estates is processed through CSC eRecording Solutions (Phone: (866) 652-0111).